camelinaction/camelinaction2/chapter9/pax-exam/ReadMe.md

 ### 9.6.2 Using Pax Exam to test Camel applications

-Then you can run the integration test that runs Pax Exam:
+You can run the integration test that runs Pax Exam:

-    mvn integration-test
+    mvn integration-test -P pax

 #### Installing in existing Karaf/ServiceMix